drkittendorf/google_books/README.md

 The dependencies listed below are all the core NPM packages used throughout the project.

-- `react-dom` - Allows serves as the entry point to the DOM and server renderers for React.
+- `react-dom` - This package serves as the entry point to the DOM and server renderers for React.
 - `react-bootstrap` - Bootstrap 4 components built with React.
 - `axios`
 - `express`